Board Of Directors

 Prof. Jana Hercogova, MD

-Prof. Jana Hercogova is the President of the European Academy of Dermatology and Venereology.
-She held, among other positions, the position of Chairwoman at the Dept. of Dermatology, Charles University Prague since 1995, Scientific Board Member of the 2nd Medical Faculty, Charles University since 1999, Secretary General of the Czech Academy of Dermatology and Venereology since 2012, Board Member of the European Society for Cosmetic and Aesthetic Dermatology since 2000, Professor of Dermatology, Venereology, Cell Biology and Psychocutaneous Medicine at the Int.
-Faculty of the "Centro Interuniversitario di Dermatologia Biologica e Psicosomatica", Italy since 2001, Visiting Professor University of Siena, Italy since 2003, Honorary Professor at the No 1 Hospital in Shenyang, China since 2011.
+Prof. Jana Hercogova is the past-President of the European Academy of Dermatology and Venereology.
+Her positions include Chairwoman at the Department of Dermatology, Charles University Prague since 1995 and also Scientific Board Member of the 2nd Medical Faculty, since 1999, Secretary General of the Czech Academy of Dermatology and Venereology since 2012, Board Member of the European Society for Cosmetic and Aesthetic Dermatology since 2000, Professor of Dermatology, Venereology, Cell Biology and Psychocutaneous Medicine at the International Faculty of the "Centro Interuniversitario di Dermatologia Biologica e Psicosomatica", Italy since 2001, Visiting Professor University of Siena, Italy since 2003, Honorary Professor at the No 1 Hospital in Shenyang, China since 2011.

 Prof. Robert Schwartz, MD